Is The Blue Lagoon (Iceland) Still Worth Visiting 2024?

 DID YOU KNOW?

-Half the people I talk to say it’s a must do, especially at the beginning or end to your trip and the other half say that it’s overpriced and a little overrated.
+Half the people said it was a must do experience, especially at the beginning or end to your trip.
+The other half said that it was overpriced, crowded and overrated.
 Because of the divisiveness, I took everything’s opinion with a grain of salt and then completely ignored it.

-Only way to find out was to pay and see for myself.
+The only way to find out was to see for myself.

 The Icelandic Local Love/Hate Relationship With The Blue Lagoon

-I always ask locals what they think of a place and for their recommendations and there’s a common refrain amongst those with whom I had a conversation.
-I’ll paraphrase.
+I always ask locals what they think of a place and for their recommendations.
+The common refrain was this:

-“It’s nice, but a little touristy, and too expensive now.”
+“It’s nice, but a bit touristy, and too expensive now.”

 “The Blue Lagoon Is Nice”